TifMoe/visualizing_conflict/README.md

 ## TODO
 1) Move off of the default development server to a production server
 2) Deploy dockerized web app to cloud server
+3) Improve dashboard:
-3) Optimize performance of dashboard by caching or aggregating data before plotting
+> - Optimize performance by caching or aggregating data before plotting
+> - Hook up interaction between timeline slider and other two graphs
+> - Finish country select dropdown interaction
+> - Aggregate conflicts to city level for map (after other filters applied) and size by count